Table of Contents

 To update your MAK key using Settings App on a Windows device, follow the below steps:

-- Click on the Change button and then Enter the valid Product key in the Product Key box.
+• Click the Change button and Enter the valid Product key in the Product Key box.
 Click on Next to proceed.
-That’s it, you have applied the new and valid product Key on your device.
+That’s it—you have applied the new and valid product Key to your device.

 Option 2 – Activate Windows OS using Command Prompt